Wifx/lorix-os/README.md

-# Wifx's LORIX family LOROS distro OS
+# Wifx's LORIX family products distro OS
-This workspace provides all the material needed to build a LOROS distribution for the LORIX One Wifx's gateway
+This workspace provides all the material needed to build a LORIX OS distribution for the LORIX One Wifx's gateway

 ## Supported machine
 * LORIX One products (256 and 512MB versions)